shubhdac/ai-case-study/README.md

 Intuit puts its people first.
 It cares for its employees and that is reflected throughout the culture.
 Intuit has some of the kindest, smartest, and friendliest people that I've ever had the pleasure to work with.
 Of course, you may run into some stragglers, but for the most part, everyone tries their best to help one another.

 ### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers or use your imagination!)
-Promotional offer during off-peak period.
-Free file for a limited period to attract customers.
+Promotional offers during off-peak periods and free files for a limited period to attract customers.
 Discount for returning customers.

-Better incentives and promotions for employee retention
+Assisting visually impaired customers in filing their taxes by using text-to-speech and speech-to-text as this will follow along the lines of inclusiveness with AI.
+Not everyone is fortunate enough to have the ability to type.
+Catering to all groups of people is just as important.
+Add the ability to upload images or pdf file, then use OCR with the LLM to better understand what the file contents are.

 ### Why do you think that offering this product or service would benefit the company?

-It will attract more customers (even though for a limited time) but it will reach a wider number of people and create a larger customer base.
+Intuit's spirit of Powering prosperity around the world slogan itself means being able included anyone and everyone.
+This creates a wider customer base following and inclusiveness and re, waching out to people to be more independent, whether they are visually impaired or technically challenged.

 ### What technologies would this additional product or service utilize?

-AI and ML to predict market growth efficiently.
+These additional services would AI and ML to predict market growth efficiently.
 The additional tools that can be utilized are TensorFlow, Pytorchis, Scikit-learn, Kerasis, Microsoft Azure machine learning, IBM Watson, Darktrace,  and the Google Cloud AI platform.
 The major threat that FinTech companies are facing is data security since they can access the customer’s personally identifiable information, so data security and compliance management would be a great help too.